 Polished Port: Portable, in spite of removing rendered cutscenes, is lauded for removing a lot of sources ofFake Difficulty (such as lack of direct ally control and allowing the player to resume exploring Tartarus from the exact floor they left off) and adding a bunch of new content.

 Porting Disaster: The PSN version of FES initially suffered from several emulation problems, such as the game failing to save or just deleting your saved games when you try to load, freezing, and lots of texture flickering.
 This has thankfully been patched.

+If a character you hate has a social link, chances are, you'll end up growing on them.
 Ken is more well liked in the portable version due to this.
 Evidently, it's more easier to find fanart and fanfics of him with Minako than standalone fan work of him.

 In combination to the above two, Portable adds the fact that when your allies get hit by these attacks, they will use one of your very rare Homunculi to survive it, despite the fact you can simply revive them afterwards and if YOU die, then it's game over.